NAME Paul (Pablo) Jay Polansky

 2005: Head of Mission for Society for Threatened Peoples and Kosovo Roma Refugee Foundation (KRRF).
 Monitored Roma affected by lead poisoning in the UN camps in Kosovo.
 Wrote op-ed article for International Herald Tribune and a book about the lead poisoning.
 Started several small businesses for Roma in Nish (Serbia) funded by JDC.
 Produced a documentary film on the lead poisoning, Gypsy Blood, which won best informative film at the 2005 Golden Wheel International Film Festival.
 Books published: Sarah’s People and UN-Leaded Blood.

 2006: Head of Mission for Society for Threatened Peoples and Kosovo Roma Refugee Foundation (KRRF).
-Funded by Bild Zeitung, Germany’s largest newspaper, I took eight Roma to Germany for medical treatment of lead poisoning and obtained their asylum there.
+Funded by Bild Zeitung, Germany’s largest newspaper, he took eight Roma to Germany for medical treatment of lead poisoning and obtained their asylum there.
 Assisted an American lawyer to file a legal claim against the UN for compensation for 155 Roma affected by lead poisoning in the UN camps.
 Began extensive project to collect and film the oral histories of Gypsy survivors of WWII in the former Yugoslavia, funded by JDC.
 Continued funding small business projects for Roma in Nish.
 Several readings and lectures in Germany.
 Books published: Safari Angola, and Roma.

 2007: Head of Mission for Society for Threatened Peoples and Kosovo Roma Refugee Foundation (KRRF).
 Lectured in India on the Roma (Gypsy) Diaspora and continued investigations there of castes in Kashmir, Punjab and Rajasthan that have same customs and traditions as European Roma.
 Expanded oral history project making trips to eight countries in the Balkans.
 Started sheep herd project for ten Romani families funded by JDC.
 Continued small business projects for Nish Roma.
 Continued monitoring and publishing reports of Roma dying of lead poisoning in the UN camps in Kosovo.
 Poetry readings in Sarajevo, Bosnia, Trieste, Italy and Bern, Switzerland.
 Books published: Gypsy Taxi (with reading from book on BBC radio).
 First volume of oral histories published: One Blood, One Flame: the oral histories of the Yugoslav Gypsies before, during and after WWII.